 Our sojourn among the Old Atheists was briefer than I’d intended.
 To my great surprise, I see that the previous installment in this series dates from roughly the middle of 2016!
 So let’s make a return visit.
 Our theme has been the tendency of the best-known Old Atheists to show greater insight vis-à-vis the consequences of atheism than we find in their shallow New Atheist descendants.
-This was true of and of , and it is true of Sigmund Freud.
+This was true of Nietzsche and of Sartre, and it is true of Sigmund Freud.
 So lay back on the couch and light up a cigar.
 And before you start speculating about what hidden meaning lay behind my sudden return to this topic, remember: Sometimes a blog post is just a blog post.

 Mechanism and mind

 Modern atheism is more than just the denial of God’s existence.
 It is closely associated with a conception of nature as a vast, meaningless mechanism – to a first approximation, as nothing more than particles in motion, pushing and pulling against one another the way the metal parts of a machine might, but without any purpose of the kind that the machines we construct have.

 As I have often emphasized, the more precise way of spelling out this mechanical world picture is to start with its rejection of the essentialism and teleology that were central to the Aristotelian conception of nature that early modern philosophy and science replaced.
 For the Aristotelian, as for common sense, there is a sharp and objective difference in kind between stone, water, trees, grass, dogs, cats, and all other natural objects.
 Each of these things has its own distinctive essence or nature, which the human mind discovers rather than invents.
 But the mechanical world picture treats them instead as just superficially different arrangements of the same one basic stuff.
 There is no sharp essence or nature of being a tree or a dog per se.
 These are just loosely cobbled together arrangements of particles.